-This page presents general information on sign control and sample sign code provisions from Washington cities and counties.
-The page includes examples of comprehensive sign ordinances and provisions addressing specific types of signage.
+This page presents a general overview on sign control and sample sign code provisions from Washington cities and counties, including examples of comprehensive sign ordinances and provisions addressing specific types of signage.

 County and city authority to regulate signs is based upon their "police power."
 However, since signs are a form of communication, that authority is limited by the free speech provisions of the state and federal constitutions.
 Since signs are also a form of property, county and city authority to regulate existing signs is also limited by the "takings" provisions of the state and federal constitutions.
 Because of the constitutional issues involved in sign regulation, we strongly recommend that your legal counsel review any proposed sign ordinance.